Safe Reinforcement Learning using Action Projection: Safeguard the Policy or the Environment?: Appendix

-where $\Omega$ is the safeguard objective, and the equality and inequality constraints resulting from the zonotope containment problem are represented with $D$ and $H$, with $\boldsymbol\kappa$ and $\boldsymbol\upsilon$ as the corresponding dual variables, respectively.
-At the \ac{kkt} point, we have
+where $\Omega$ is the safeguard objective, and the equality and inequality constraints resulting from the zonotope containment problem in \eqref{eq:zono_in_zono} are represented with $D$ and $H$.
+The corresponding dual variables are $\boldsymbol\kappa$ and $\boldsymbol\upsilon$, respectively.
+Let us further consider the \ac{kkt} conditions